Master of Science in Bioengineering

 • An ability to produce solutions that meet specified end-user needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors.

-• To develop and demonstrate rigorous knowledge in relevant areas of Bioengineering including i) Biomedical Devices and Bioimaging, ii) Cell and Tissue Engineering, and, iii) Biomechanics.
+• To develop and demonstrate rigorous knowledge in relevant areas of Bioengineering including i) Biomedical Devices and Bioimaging, ii) Molecular, Cell, and Tissue Engineering, and, iii) Biomechanics and Mechanobiology.

 • To develop and demonstrate and ability to perform critical analysis of scientific journal articles.